 Float search palette above other windows keeps the search palette visible, regardless of whether HistoryHound is frontmost or not.
 Some users like to keep the HistoryHound palette floating in the corner of their screen for quick access.

 Hide search window automatically controls the behavior of the active search window (either the full search window or the mini search palette).
 When HistoryHound is not the frontmost application, it will hide the search window.
 This is very convenient if you use HistoryHound frequently via the hot key or clicking on its icon in the Dock.

-The maximum number of concurrent downloads setting lets you specify how many pages HistoryHound will try to down at one time.
+The maximum number of concurrent downloads setting lets you specify how many pages HistoryHound will try to download at once.
 HistoryHound will normally perform multiple downloads at once because much of the time is actually spent waiting for a web server to respond.
 Note that regardless of this setting, files on your hard disk are done one at a time because there is no bottleneck in getting data from the disk (indexing disk-based pages in multiple threads would actually be slower).